 Basel II framework provides a range of options for determining the capital requirements for credit risk, market risk and operational risk.
 The framework allows banks and supervisors to select approaches that are most appropriate for their operations and financial markets.
 In accordance with the RBI's requirement, the Bank has adopted Standardized Approach (SA) for Credit Risk and Basic Indicator Approach (BIA) for Operational Risk to compute capital as on 31st March 2009.
-Additionally, the Bank continues to apply the Standardized Duration Approach (SDA) for computing capital requirement for market risks.
+Additionally, the Bank continues to apply the Standardized Duration Approach (SDA) for computing capital requirement for market risks

 Reserve Bank of India prescribes Banks to maintain a minimum Capital to Risk-weighted Assets Ratio (CRAR) of 9 percent with regard to credit risk, market risk and operational risk on an ongoing basis, as against 8 percent prescribed in Basel documents.
-RBI also prescribes prudential floor (as 100% of minimum capital requirement computed under Basel I for credit risk and market risk as on 31.03.2009) for maintaining capital as per revised framework.
-The total Capital to Risk Weighted Assets Ratio (CRAR) as per Basel II guidelines works to 16.05 %.
-The CRAR, subject to prudential floor, stands at a healthy level of 14.48% against regulatory requirement of 9%.
-The Tier I CRAR stands at 15.33% as against RBI's prescription of 6%.
+RBI also prescribes prudential floor (as 90% of minimum capital requirement computed under Basel I for credit risk and market risk as on 31.03.2010) for maintaining capital as per revised framework.
+The total Capital to Risk Weighted Assets Ratio (CRAR) as per Basel II guidelines works to 15.54% against the regulatory requirement of 9%.
+The Tier I CRAR stands at 14.86% as against RBI's prescription of 6%.

 In computation of Capital for credit risk under Standardized Approach, the Bank has relied upon the Borrower wise data captured from each individual branch.
-For this purpose, the Information Technology Department has provided one report in Core Banking Solutions and branches are extracting the details from the report and submitting Asset Classification Statement after incorporating additional particulars.
+For this purpose, our Information Technology Department has provided one report in our Core Banking Solutions and branches are extracting the details from the report and submitting Asset Classification Statement after incorporating additional particulars.
 Necessary checks are done at H.O.
 Level to ensure the correctness.
 The various aspects of Basel II norms are imparted to field level staff regularly through circulars and letters.